Avalanche Skills Course 2

 Ski and Splitboard Touring Experience

-It is also useful to have consolidated these skills on some self-led ski or splitboard touring trips in a variety of locations.
+You should have consolidated these avalanche skills on some self-led ski or splitboard touring trips in a variety of locations.

 Fitness